alozano-77/AWS-SAA-C02-Course/08-EC2-Basics/notes.md

 could be a customer managed CMK which you manage yourself.

 That key is used by EBS when an encrypted volume is created.
-The CMK generates an encrypted data encryption key which is stored on the volume with the physical disk.
+The CMK generates an encrypted data encryption key which is stored with the volume with on the physical disk.
 This key can only be encrypted by KMS when a role with the proper permissions makes the request.

 When the volume is first used, EBS asks CMS to decrypt the key and stores